magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 In the profile response from Adobe IMS must be a `roles` array.
 There we have all assigned organizations to the user.

-We compare if the configured organization ID is existed in this array and also the structure of the organization ID is valid.
+We compare if the configured organization ID does exist in this array and also the structure of the organization ID is valid.

 # CLI command usage:
 ## bin/magento admin:adobe-ims:enable